 - Negative feedback.
 It should go without saying that if a reference doesn't provide a strong assessment of a candidate, you should consider that a red flag.
 But don't stop there.
 Ask probing questions to discover why.
 You may come to suspect, for example, that a former colleague or boss is giving a bad reference that isn't really deserved, perhaps due to past personal conflicts.
 In that type of situation, conduct several more reference checks with different contacts to confirm or refute the feedback.

 - 'Don't call this one.'
 If a candidate submits references and then hints that you should not get in touch with certain people on the list, that's a bad sign.
-Likewise, if you try to connect with references only to discover you've been given a wrong phone number, the writing may be on the wall that something is amiss.
+Likewise, if you try to check references only to discover you've been given a wrong phone number, the writing may be on the wall that something is amiss.
 Resist the urge to jump to conclusions, though.
 Give the candidate a chance to supply new, correct contact information.

 - Inconsistencies.
 If at any point during the reference check a former employer tells you something that doesn't align with what the candidate indicated in their resume or during the interview, that should set off warning bells.
 Ask the reference a few more direct questions to make sure you aren't misinterpreting the response.
 Depending on the extent of the discrepancies, you may want to give the candidate an opportunity to explain.

 - Excessively glowing references.
 If the feedback you receive sounds a little too good to be true, it might be.
-Honest references will candidly share the strengths and weaknesses of their former employee or colleague, especially if you ask the right questions.
+Honest references candidly share the strengths and weaknesses of their former employee or colleague, especially if you ask the right questions.
 If the reference can't identify a single thing the candidate can do better, they may not be giving you a complete picture.